BestTimesToVisit.com Logo

 Montenegro Railways (ŽPCG)

 The train network, though limited, offers a surprisingly scenic way to travel between major cities like Podgorica, Bar, and Nikšić.
-The Belgrade-Bar line is particularly famous for its dramatic mountain vistas.
+The Belgrade-Bar line is particularly famous for its dramatic mountain vistas and viaducts.

-Cost:Tickets are very affordable, typically ranging from €3-€10 for intercity routes.
+Cost:Tickets are very affordable, typically ranging from €3-€10 for intercity journeys.

 Buses are the backbone of public transport in Montenegro, connecting almost every town and village.
-They are frequent and relatively inexpensive, making them ideal for exploring the country.
+They are frequent and relatively reliable, making them the go-to for most travelers exploring beyond the coast.

 Rental Cars